-In order to support learning impacted by Covid-19 and to raise standards in the core subjects of English,

-Mathematics and Science, where possible, children are taught in small teaching groups.
+In order to raise standards in the core subjects of English and Mathematics, where possible, children are taught in small teaching groups.

 Foundation subjects are taught in class groups, often with support, in an interesting and stimulating way.

 Sex and Relationships Education-SRE